sclarkstone/Milestone3/README.md

 * reviews - rather then just have upvotes it could allow logged in users to offer feedback to the authors too.
 * more advanced searched and filter to allow easier content searches for the user as more content is added.
 * After clicking delete to have an alter to check the user wants to permenantly delete the ending.
+* Allow admin to add and edit genres and types without impacting existing endings.

 ## Set up and Deployment